-Staff Response: Required Open House/Neighborhood Meeting.
+Finding: Required Open House/Neighborhood Meeting.
 Prior to application submittal, SRC 300.320 requires the applicant for a proposed minor amendment to the City's comprehensive plan map to either arrange and attend an open house or present their proposal at a regularly scheduled meeting of the neighborhood association the property is located within.
 On May 4, 2020, the applicant and their representatives held an open house meeting to present their proposal.
-A summary of the comments provided at the neighborhood association meeting prepared by the applicant's representative is included as Attachment G. A public hearing notice was mailed to the affected property owners, all property owners and tenants within 250 feet of the subject property and to the Grant Neighborhood Association and Central Area Neighborhood Development Organization.
+A public hearing notice was mailed to the affected property owners, all property owners and tenants within 250 feet of the subject property and to the Grant Neighborhood Association and Central Area Neighborhood Development Organization.
 This satisfies Citizen Involvement described in Goal 1.